 Common questions

 When is an estate appraisal required?
-An estate appraisal is often required or strongly advisable when probate, estate tax, step-up in basis, fiduciary records, family distribution, donation planning, or advisor review depends on a defensible value for estate personal property.
+An estate appraisal is often required or strongly advisable when probate, estate tax, step-up in basis, fiduciary records, family distribution, donation planning, or adviser review depends on a defensible value for estate personal property.

 Do all estate items need to be appraised?
 No. Lower-value household contents may be grouped or handled through inventory procedures, while fine art, antiques, jewelry, silver, rare books, archives, collectibles, and other higher-value or specialist categories often need item-level appraisal treatment.